mvolkmann/MyUnixEnv/notes/Go02-GettingStarted.md

 Determine your preferred repository domain, such as `github.com`, and your repository username, such as `mvolkmann`.
-Create the directory `{repo-domain}/{repo-username}/{name}` inside your `src` directory where `name` is the name of an application or package name you wish to create.
+Create the directory `{repo-domain}/{repo-username}/{name}` inside your `src` directory where `{name}` is the name of the application or package you wish to create.
 For an application named `hello`,
 I would use `github.com/mvolkmann/hello`.

 Create the file `main.go` inside this directory.

 Go source files begin with a `package` statement.
-That is followed by imports of other packages if any are needed.
+This is followed by imports of other packages if any are needed.
 The imports are followed by top-level declarations of package-scoped constants, variables, functions, types, and methods.
-Each of these is described in detail later.
+Each of these will be described in detail in the next article in the series.

 Each application has a single function named `main` that must be in a package named `main`.